Pilling Jubilee Silver Band

 One of the bands claims to fame, is that in 1969, some of the players were invited to perform on Blue Peter where one of the members (Ted Sykes) actually played a 1902 copper kettle !!!!!

-In 1997, the band resumed contesting, after a 10 year break, and with Stephen Simpson as Musical Director, rose from the 4th section to the 2nd section in only 2 years !!
+In 1997, the band resumed contesting after a 10 year break, and with Stephen Simpson as Musical Director, rose from the 4th section to the 2nd section locally in only 2 years !!

-At the moment, We have a busy schedule of concerts and contests around the local area throughout the year, ranging from local festivals and garden parties, to Preston Guild Hall and Blackpool Winter Gardens.
-We have even be heard on local radio!!!
+At the moment, we have a busy schedule of concerts and contests around the local area throughout the year, ranging from local festivals and garden parties, to Blackpool Winter Gardens.
+We have even be heard on local radio and seen on TV as part of 'Jamie & Jimmy's Friday Night Feast'!!
+Watch the video here

 In the recent past, Pilling Band have helped to raise over £30,000 for local charities.

-In 2013, we qualified for the Brass Band National Championships for the first time in the band's history.
+In 2013 under the direction on Len Charnock, we qualified for the Brass Band National Championships for the first time in the band's history.
 Playing as one of the North West's representatives, we gained an excellent 5th place.

 In August 2015 after a series of fundraising efforts, the road to the bandroom was properly surfaced for the first time and the band car park was extended.